bormaxi8080/job-boards-parsing-drafts/README.md

 # hh-vacancies-python-scraps

-Python scripts that scraps vacancies on hh.ru
+Some pasing examples that scraps vacancies on jobboards, aka hh.ru and others

 Project removed from archive.